mmostajabal/SpaceMission/readme.md

 ## Features

-1. **API Development**: Use .Net Core to develop the API with endpoints for earning points.
+1. **API Development**: Use .Net Core to develop the API with endpoints for earning points and service worker
 2. **Logging**: Integrate Serilog for logging.
 3. **Database**: Use EFCore for database access with migrations.
 4. **Validation**: Use FluentValidation for validating incoming requests.